Directing and Producing Science and Natural History

 Duration 2 Years

-Could you make the next Blue Planet or Wonders of the Universe?
+Could you make the next Seven Worlds One Planet, Horizon or Forces of Nature?

-This is the only MA course of its kind in the UK, designed to fast track you into the industry.
-It aims to give students the skills and expertise needed to direct science, natural history and wildlife productions, the know-how to produce entire shows and the ability, confidence and know-how to generate and pitch ideas and formats to commissioning editors.
+This is the only MA course of its kind in the UK, combining Science and Natural History in one MA, designed to give students all they need work professionally in this exciting industry.
+It aims to give students the skills and expertise needed to direct science and wildlife productions, the know-how to produce and direct entire shows and the ability, confidence and knowledge to generate and pitch ideas and formats to commissioning editors.

 “You are the future.
 It’s up to you to change things about the way you look at the natural world, using formats I haven’t dreamed about.”
 Sir David Attenborough, NFTS Masterclass 2017